intvsteve/VINTage/INTV.Core/README.txt

 DEPENDENCIES
 =============================================================================
 The INTV.Core project does not depend on any libraries aside from standard system libraries available with the build environment.
-For the Mac OS X build, it requires MonoMac to access core Cocoa types, such as NSObject.
+For the various Mac builds, it requires MonoMac (or Xamarin.Mac) to access core Cocoa types, such as NSObject.

 BASIC OVERVIEW
 =============================================================================